-CNN describes the growing esports market as a “billion-dollar industry,” and that’s just talking about competitive tournament play, which is the tip of the iceberg.
-Beyond that, you can find a number of people (both high-skill players and “regular” folks) making a living streaming their games on Twitch and YouTube.
+CNN describes the growing global esports market as a “billion-dollar industry,” and that’s just talking about competitive gaming tournament play, which is the tip of the iceberg.
+Beyond that, you can find a number of people (both high-skill players and “regular” folks) making a living streaming their gameplay on Twitch and YouTube.

 Guide Spectators’ Eyes with LED Flooring